 SVA Career Development Counseling

-Career counseling sessions support degree-seeking students and recent graduates in exploring, identifying and pursuing their individual career goals, while also teaching them about the professional tools they have at their disposal.
-We can assist you with résumé and cover letter reviews, job search strategies, strategizing a freelancing career, applying to grants and residencies, and exhibiting your work as an artist.
+Career counseling sessions support degree-seeking students and recent graduates in exploring, identifying and pursuing your individual career goals, and introduce you to professional tools and resources.
+We can assist you with résumé, cover letter and portfolio reviews, job search strategies, interview preparation, building a freelancing career, applying to grants, residencies, and other professional opportunities, as well as exhibiting your work as an artist.

-Be assured, all our counselors are well-equipped to work with students of all majors.
+Be assured, our counselors are trained professionals with experience working with students of all majors.

 She has held faculty positions at the Assistant Professor level at Emerson College and Drexel University, and as an adjunct at Barnard College and University of the Arts.
 Patty has an MFA in Film and Media Arts and a BA in Communications, both from Temple University.